M. Bernetta Quinn

-Mary Bernetta Quinn (1915–2003), who published as M. Bernetta Quinn, was a Franciscan nun, literary critic, and correspondent with many of the most notable poets and writers of her era (see correspondence section below).
+Mary Bernetta Quinn (born Viola Roselyn Quinn; September 19, 1915 – February 24, 2003) was an American Franciscan nun, literary critic, and correspondent with many of the most notable poets and writers of her era (see correspondence section below).
 The author of five books and many academic articles, she published on the Catholic Church's engagement with modernist poetry, particularly in works by Flannery O'Connor, Denise Levertov, Ezra Pound, Wallace Stevens, and Randall Jarrell, all of whom were among her many literary correspondents.

 Early life and education

-She was born Viola Roselyn Quinn in Lake Geneva, Wisconsin, on September 19, 1915 to Ellen M. Foran Quinn, a native of Ireland, and Bernard Franklin Quinn, a native of Wisconsin.
-In 1934 she entered the Franciscan Sisters of the Congregation of Our Lady of Lourdes at St. Francis Parish in Lake Geneva.
+She was born Viola Roselyn Quinn in Lake Geneva, Wisconsin, on September 19, 1915, to Ellen M. Foran Quinn, a native of Ireland, and Bernard Franklin Quinn, a native of Wisconsin.
+In 1934, she entered the Franciscan Sisters of the Congregation of Our Lady of Lourdes at St. Francis Parish in Lake Geneva.
 She professed her first vows in 1937.
-She earned a bachelor's degree in English at the College of St. Teresa in Winona, Minnesota in 1942.
-In 1944 she earned an M.A. in English at the Catholic University of America in Washington, DC.
-In 1952 she defended her dissertation and earned a doctorate in English from the University of Wisconsin-Madison.
+She earned a bachelor's degree in English at the College of Saint Teresa in Winona, Minnesota, in 1942.
+In 1944, she earned an M.A. in English at the Catholic University of America in Washington, D.C..
+In 1952, she defended her dissertation and earned a doctorate in English from the University of Wisconsin–Madison.
 Her dissertation was excerpted in The Sewanee Review.
 She also studied abroad, attending the International Yeats Summer School in Sligo, Ireland.

 Career

 Teaching

-She began her teaching career in elementary and secondary schools in St. Priscilla Parish, Chicago, and Winona and Austin, Minnesota.
-In 1954 she joined the English department faculty of the College of St. Teresa in Winona, Minnesota, remaining there until to 1967.
+Quinn began her teaching career in elementary and secondary schools in St. Priscilla Parish, Chicago, and Winona and Austin, Minnesota.
+In 1954, she joined the English department faculty of the College of Saint Teresa in Winona, Minnesota, remaining there until 1967.
 She had an interest in historically black colleges and universities, teaching at Allen University in South Carolina and Norfolk State University in Virginia.
-She also taught abroad at two Tokyo, Japan campuses, University of the Sacred Heart. and Meiji Gakuin University.
-She had visiting professorships at the Catholic University of America, SUNY-Buffalo, St. Andrew's Presbyterian College in North Carolina (now St. Andrew's University), and Siena College.
+She also taught abroad at two Tokyo campuses, the University of the Sacred Heart and Meiji Gakuin University.
+She had visiting professorships at the Catholic University of America, the University at Buffalo, St. Andrews Presbyterian College in North Carolina (now St. Andrews University), and Siena College.

 Poetry

-She wrote poetry all her life, and it began appearing in print in the 1940s.
-In 1949 she published "Explanation" in College English, and in 1959 she published "For Ruth Wallerstein Who Died in England, April 1958" there.
-Flannery O'Connor, a Catholic who attended daily mass, spoke highly of “the Sister at Minneapolis that writes such good poetry."
+Quinn wrote poetry all her life, and it began appearing in print in the 1940s.
+In 1949, she published "Explanation" in College English, and in 1959 she published "For Ruth Wallerstein Who Died in England, April 1958" there.
+Flannery O'Connor, a Catholic who attended daily Mass, spoke highly of "the Sister at Minneapolis that writes such good poetry".
 Quinn corresponded with O'Connor and her mother Regina.
-Quinn's poem, "Children Carrying Wood," appeared in Art Journal in 1962, and "In Branches of Spruce" in The Sewanee Review in 1963.
+Quinn's poem, "Children Carrying Wood", appeared in Art Journal in 1962, and "In Branches of Spruce" in The Sewanee Review in 1963.